Zantorym/AIDI2004-Lab4/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

 ## How to contribute